Boosting Resolution Generalization of Diffusion Transformers with Randomized Positional Encodings: Experiments

 \subsubsection{Multi-Stage Training Acceleration}

-Due to the ability of RPE-2D to achieve high-quality high-resolution images from training at low resolutions, an intuitive application is to facilitate multi-resolution convergence.
-We fine-tuned a model of size 256 using ImageNet at a resolution of \(512 \times 512\) and compared the impact of RoPE and RoPE with our random positional encoding scheme on the loss convergence process.
-The results shown in Figure~\ref{fig:loss} that our random positional encoding scheme starts with a lower loss and exhibits better convergence, which is beneficial for staged training of large models.
+Because RPE-2D enables high-quality high-resolution generation from models trained at lower resolutions, a natural application is to facilitate multi-stage, multi-resolution training.
+We take a model pre-trained on ImageNet at $256^2$, fine-tune it at a resolution of $512^2$, and compare the loss convergence of standard RoPE against RoPE equipped with our randomized positional encoding scheme.
+As illustrated in~\cref{fig:loss}, the model with RPE-2D starts from a lower loss and converges more rapidly, which is beneficial for staged training of large-scale models.